 It is also the time where busy sports schedules, boyfriends and girlfriends and peer pressure really kick in.
 Through a mix of biblical teachings, lessons applicable to today’s tweens and teens, and numerous activities, we strive to help youth include Christ in their lives.
 We offer a variety of weekly programs as well as service opportunities and chances to attend conferences, leadership trainings and mission trips all over the country.

 While we encourage regular attendance, who we reach with our ministry fluctuates constantly as schedules change.
 We hope everyone feels welcome whenever they can be here.

 Faith Formation (6th - 7th)

 The Faith Formation youth group meets Wednesday nights during the school-year in the Wesley Youth Room upstairs.
 The group attends Come as You Are Worship, and then goes upstairs for fun, fellowship and learning.
 The class is designed to help prepare middle school youth for life’s challenges.

 The focus is on helping youth understand and own their individual faith beliefs.
 We share about the value of making good choices and how Jesus influences our life.
 Our emphasis is on sharing all things with Christ, whether that be trials or celebrations.

 Faith Formation is the cornerstone of our middle school ministry with from 60-90 youth and adults attending each week.
 Throughout the year students will have opportunities for mission work and service--in the community and beyond, including mission trips during winter school break and during the summer.

-8th Graders who wish, meet separately with the pastors on the 2nd Wednesday of each month for Confirmation.
+8th Graders who wish, meet separately with the pastors two Sunday evenings a month for Confirmation.
 Confirmation provides the opportunity to discover how their call to be followers of Jesus Christ can be lived out as United Methodist Christians in the church and the world.